Skip to Main Content

 A Corner of 8th Avenue That Runs on Repetition

 New York's pizza culture is stratified in ways that outsiders rarely appreciate.
-At the leading, ingredient-driven neo-Neapolitan shops charge north of five dollars a slice and attract the same social media attention as the tasting-menu restaurants on the other side of town — places like Le Bernardin, Atomix, or Per Se.
+At the leading, ingredient-driven neo-Neapolitan shops, slices can cost more than five dollars and attract the same social media attention as the tasting-menu restaurants on the other side of town, places like Le Bernardin, Atomix, or Per Se.
 Below that, the old-guard slice shops operate on an entirely different logic: volume, consistency, and the loyalty of people who eat there three times a week.
 NY Pizza Suprema at 413 8th Avenue belongs firmly to that second tier, and the 4.6 rating across nearly 8,000 Google reviews makes a fairly clear argument that it earns its place there.

 What the Regulars Know